misakimichy/Redux-state-tree/README.md

     2) `addTodoToDOM` and `addGoalToDOM` create list element and text node, and append these.

-8. Add feature to line-through todo item
+8. Add feature to line-through todo item.
     1) If the complete status of todo list is true, line-through the item.
 If not, return the current status.

     2) And also when you click the item, line-through the item.